Architecture of Conveyor

 Conveyor consists of two components:

-• the control plane, which implements the Conveyor REST API as well as the Conveyor UI and is operated by Conveyor team.
+- The control plane, which implements the Conveyor REST API as well as the Conveyor UI and is operated by Conveyor team.

-• the data plane, which consists of many resources, most notably a kubernetes cluster and the Conveyor components running on top of it.
+- The data plane, which consists of many resources, most notably a Kubernetes cluster and the Conveyor components running on top of it.
 All of them are installed in the client's cloud environment (AWS or Azure).

-Both the data plane and control plane are supplied to clients as a service -- they are monitored, updated and maintained by the Conveyor team for you, allowing you to focus on implementing business logic without having to deal with the complexity of keeping your infrastructure secure and up-to-date.
+Both the data plane and control plane are supplied to clients as a service.
+They are monitored, updated and maintained by the Conveyor team for you, allowing you to focus on implementing business logic without having to deal with the complexity of keeping your infrastructure secure and up-to-date.

-Conveyor engineers only need access to the client's AWS account during installation and (currently) for maintenance and updates.
+Conveyor engineers only need access to the client's cloud account during installation and (currently) for maintenance and updates.
 All client data and client code is pushed and stored directly to the data plane which runs in your own account.

 Control plane